-Australian Gold Botanical Broad Spectrum SPF 50 Tinted Face Sunscreen Lotion has been one of my favorite mineral sunscreens for over a year.
+Australian Gold Botanical Broad Spectrum SPF 50 Tinted Face Sunscreen Lotion (Fair to Light) has been one of my favorite mineral sunscreens for face for over a year.
 What makes it even better this year is that there are new tinted formulas available for different skin tones.

 In the past, this tinted mineral sunscreen only came in one tint, which worked well for my skin since the tint was rather light.
 This year, the original shade has been rebranded as Fair to Light, and now there are two more shades: Medium to Tan and Rich to Deep.
 The minimal tint minimizes uneven color, fine lines, and wrinkles.